Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Methodology

 \subsection{Two-stage Knowledge Distillation}

-Although with our proposed domain-specifically post-train then finetune procedure, the PLM-based news recommendation model can achieve superior performance, it still has high computational overhead and is difficult to meet the speed requirement of low-latency online services.
-In order to achieve our goal of efficiency, we further propose a two-stage knowledge distillation method.
-The overall framework is shown in Fig.\ref{fig.two_stage}.
-In our method, the student model is first trained to imitate the domain-specifically post-trained teacher model in the matching task between news titles and news bodies.
-Then we finetune the domain-specifically post-trained teacher model with different random seeds on the news recommendation task and use these finetuned teacher models to guide the finetuning of the student model via a multi-teacher knowledge distillation framework.
+To achieve our goal of efficiency, we further propose a two-stage knowledge distillation method, whose framework is shown in Fig.~\ref{fig.framework}.
+In our framework, the lightweight student model is trained to imitate the large teacher model in both its post-training stage and finetuning stage.
+Besides, multiple teacher models originated from different time steps of our post-training procedure are used to transfer more comprehensive knowledge to the student model in both stages.

-In the first stage, in order to help the student PLM better adapt to the news domain, we use the large domain-specifically post-trained teacher news encoder to guide the student model in the matching task.
-The model framework is shown in Fig.\ref{post-train-kd}.
-To encourage the student model to make similar predictions as the teacher model in the matching task, we use a distillation loss to force the student model to imitate the output soft labels of the teacher model.
-Given a piece of news body and $N+1$ news titles, the soft labels predicted by the teacher model and the student model are denoted as $\hat{\mathbf{y}}^{(t)}=[{{}\hat{y}^+}^{(t)},{{}\hat{y}^-_1}^{(t)},...,{{}\hat{y}^-_N}^{(t)}]$ and $\hat{\mathbf{y}}^{(s)}=[{{}\hat{y}^+}^{(s)},{{}\hat{y}^-_1}^{(s)},...,{{}\hat{y}^-_N}^{(s)}]$ respectively.
-The distillation loss in the first stage is formulated as follows: